hildebrandecon/replication_GHK2024/README.md

 The folder `data` contains the raw data that is used in the paper.
 The README in that folder explains the details.

 The folder `code` contains the MATLAB code that produces the results in the paper.
 The README in that folder explains the details.

+**Note:** we did many more exercises for the paper – this repository only contains the code needed for the paper's results.
+If you are interested in the paper more broadly, feel free to contact me.